• Skip to main content

 A closer look at the perfect slider with a simple pickle topping

 Line 'em up baby!
-You know I ate all three of those sliders after the photoshoot!
+You know I ate all three of those sliders after the photo shoot!

 On the side, also keep it simple.
 Serve these with chips or a salad.
 If you have some extra potatoes around - slice 'em up for homemade French fries which is what I did.
+And is there any better slider bun than King's Hawaiian?
+For this I didn't even toast them because I wasn't in the mood.
+But I totally get that buttering them up and frying them in a pan is fantastic too.

 Looking for More Awesome Sandwiches?
-I Thought So:

 • Crispy Pork Schnitzel Sandwich w/Pickled Red Onions, Swiss & Savory Caper Spread